smohr1824/Graphs/README.md

 Serialization of FCMs uses GML so that Gephi may be used for visualization.
 GML will be the supported serialization format for all networks going forward.
 When a custom threshold function is used and the FCM is serialized, then deserialized, the ThresholdType property will accurately reflect the threshold type, but the actual threshold function must be set as the custom function cannot be serialized.
 If this is not done, inference will be performed using the bivalent threshold function.

-Serialization of multilayer fuzzy cognitive maps is planned.